 Help Us Build Resilience — By 2030.

-My name is Anthony, a small farmer striving to end poverty here in eastern Uganda.
+My name is Anthony, a small farmer here in eastern Uganda.
+I have lived in extreme poverty most of my life, but am determined to take charge of the status quo.
 I am also founder of the UCF, a nonprofit social enterprise that you can read about on this site.

 HELP US BUILD RESILIENCE — BY 2030!

-But, even before this pandemic made life difficult. many rural smallholder farming households in a region like ours had historically lived in extreme poverty, in particular due to the absence of reliable markets for our produce.
+But, long before this pandemic had torn people’s lives apart, many rural smallholder farming households in our region had historically lived in extreme poverty, in particular due to the absence of reliable markets for our produce.
 And right now, people like us simply have nothing to count on in the recovery process.
 This is because our only means of survival (i.e. agriculture) has itself long been synonymous with extreme poverty.

 HELP US CHANGE THIS — BY 2030:

-The UCF is looking for people who can work with us in any of the two ways described below, to help us create one bold solution that shall both bring new market linkages for our produce, and help the poorest rural smallholder farmers become resilient by 2030.
+The UCF is seeking collaborators who can work with us in any of the 3 ways described below, to help us create a lasting solution to address the key underlying challenge that keeps every farmer in our region in extreme poverty — the absence of reliable markets for our produce — and thus enable the poorest rural farmers become resilient by 2030.

-LET’S CREATE THIS SOLUTION TOGETHER — IN 2 WAYS:
+LET’S CREATE THIS PLANT TOGETHER — IN 3 WAYS:

 1).
-We are looking for organizations (businesses, nonprofits, foundations, universities etc) that can embed one or two people from their team, and put them directly at the UCF in Uganda for 1-2 years (even if only intermittently), and then work together with us as one team to develop our intended solution, from start to finish.
-If you are just an individual who is not part of any organisation, but who can help in the same way, we need you too.
+The UCF is humbly looking for collaborators (businesses, nonprofits, foundations, universities etc) who may be able to work together with us in any possible way, whether that means directly embedding one or two people from their team, and placing them directly at the UCF in Uganda for 1-2 years (even if only intermittently), and then working together with us as ONE team from start to finish, to help us develop our intended plant.

 Please see “Overall, these are the different ways you can help” at the end of this page.